 We had passed by the Reservoir on past travels – one sunny winter day a couple of years ago, my husband Frank suggested we do a quick visit there during a day of exploring country roads north of the GTA.

-There are several trails at Island Lake Conservation Area – the Maple Bush Trail which takes you through a Maple and Beach forest, and the Memorial Forest Trail which is supposedly excellent for cross country skiing (we may just need to dig out our skis for the next visit!)
+There are several trails at Island Lake Conservation Area.
+The Maple Bush Trail takes you through a Maple and Beach forest.
+Meanwhile, the Memorial Forest Trail is supposedly excellent for cross country skiing.
+We may just need to dig out our skis for the next visit!

 Island Lake Conservation Area